Assaf Tzur

-Assaf Tzur (or Asaf, אסף צור; born 28 August 1998) is an Israeli footballer who plays as a goalkeeper for Ironi Kiryat Shmona.
+Assaf Tzur (or Asaf, אסף צור; born 28 August 1998) is an Israeli footballer who plays as a goalkeeper for Hapoel Tel Aviv.

 Early life

 Tzur was born in Petah Tikva, Israel, to a family of Jewish background.

-Career
+Club career

 Tzur is a product of Hapoel Petah Tikva academy and in 2015 he became a permanent player in the senior team.

 Hapoel Petah Tikva

 He made his debut for Hapoel Petah Tikva senior team on 13 May 2016 in a match against Maccabi Herzliya.

 Hapoel Ra'anana

-On 2016, he moved to Hapoel Ra'anana academy and he promote to senior team on 01 June 2017.
+On 2016, he moved to Hapoel Ra'anana academy and he promote to senior team on 1 June 2017.

-Tzur made his debut for Hapoel Ra'anana senior team on 06 June 2017 in a match against F.C.
+Tzur made his debut for Hapoel Ra'anana senior team on 6 June 2017 in a match against F.C.
 Ashdod.

 He have 76 appearances with Hapoel Ra'anana until 14 September 2020 when he moved to Cypriot First Division club, Anorthosis on loan.

 Anorthosis Famagusta

 On 14 September 2020, Tzur joined Anorthosis Famagusta on loan until the end of the season.

 On 13 July 2021, Anorthosis Famagusta announced the renewal of the loan for another year.